 Follow these principles to create accessible links:

-Lists and columns add important hierarchical structure to a document.
+Lists add important hierarchical structure to a document.
 Use lists to provide the document structure needed for assistive technology users.

 There are two types of lists: ordered and unordered.

 The purpose of tables is to present data information in a grid, or matrix, and to have columns or rows that show the meaning of the information in the grid.
 Sighted users scan a table to make associations between data in the table and their appropriate row and/or column headers.
 Screen reader users make these same associations with tables.